 - Participate in physical therapy.
 Pain relief from a cortisone injection can give the patient an opportunity to participate in physical therapy.
 Prescribed stretching and exercise can improve the affected joint's biomechanics.
 The hope is that by the time the effects of the cortisone wear off, the joint is healthier and pain is tolerable or even eliminated.

 - Postpone surgery.
 In moderate to severe cases of arthritis, a joint replacement or another surgical treatment may be recommended.
 For patients who want to postpone or avoid surgery, cortisone injections may allow them to live with less pain.

+Patients should have close follow up with an orthopedist or other musculoskeletal specialist for periodic reevaluation.
 Almost all types of arthritis are chronic, and a cortisone injection is just one part of a larger treatment plan.

 In This Article: